jrdeslippe/perfportsite/docs/perfport/overview/index.md

 choose to allocate specific arrays in the MCDRAM.
 The latter generally requires non-portable compiler directives (e.g. `!$DIR FASTMEM` near the allocate statements) or special malloc calls (e.g. `hbwmalloc`).

+For many codes, getting optimal performance on KNL requires all of the above: good thread/rank scaling on the many-cores, efficient vectorizable code and effective use of the low-level caches as well as the MCDRAM.

 ## General Optimization Concepts on GPUs

 ## Challenges For Portability